You are required by law to report any bite or scratch from a domestic or wild animal

 When any warm-blooded animal breaks the skin of a human with its teeth, the human may be exposed to Rabies.
 This is not a statement of the animal's behavior or of a person's negligence or liability; it is a public health issue for the prevention of a fatal disease called Rabies.

-OC Animal Care requires that the animal involved in a bite, or scratch caused by teeth, will be quarantined for ten (10) days.
-If the animal remains healthy for the ten (10) day period, it could not have been shedding the Rabies virus in its saliva at the time of the bite.
+OC Animal Care and the State of California requires that a domestic animal involved in a bite, or scratch caused by teeth, to a person be quarantined for ten (10) days.
+The quarantine requires the animal to be confined and isolated away from all animals and persons.
+Depending on a variety of factors, the quarantine may be carried out at the owner's premises, or at the OC Animal Care Center.
+An officer observes and/or assesses the health of the animal at both the beginning and at the end of the quarantine period to check that the animal is not displaying symptoms of rabies.
+If the animal remains healthy for the ten (10) day period, it could not have been shedding the rabies virus in its saliva at the time of the bite.

 Types of quarantines